IGOR10S/IGOR10S/README.md

-<h1 align="center">Welcome to my profile</h1>
+<h1 align="center">Welcome to my profile !</h1>

 <p>
-  In this space you will find a collection of open source tools, applications and projects developed and shared to foster growth, learning and collaboration within the community.<br>
-  Many of these projects were created with educational and ethical purposes, to offer a starting point to those who want to delve deeper into software development, automation and IT security concepts.
+  In this space you will find a collection of <b>open source</b> tools, applications and projects developed and shared to foster growth, learning and collaboration within the community.
+Many of these projects were created with <b>educational and ethical purposes</b>, to offer a starting point to those who want to delve deeper into software development, automation and IT security concepts.

-  > [!NOTE]
+  > [!IMPORTANT]
-  > I invite you to explore, study and contribute in compliance with the regulations and values of correctness that guide the sharing of free knowledge.
-The author declines all responsibility for improper or non-compliant use of the resources published here: conscious and responsible use is entrusted to you.
+  > I invite you to explore, study and contribute in compliance with the regulations and values of correctness that guide the sharing of free knowledge. <b>The author declines all responsibility for improper or non-compliant use of the resources published here: conscious and responsible use is entrusted to you</b>.

-  If you want to contribute, propose improvements or share new ideas, feel free to open a pull request or start a discussion in the repository.<br>
-  Collaboration is what makes free software a valuable resource for everyone.
+  If you want to contribute, propose improvements or share new ideas, feel free to open a <b>pull request</b> or start a <b>discussion</b> in the repository.
+Collaboration is what makes free software a valuable resource for <b>everyone</b>.
 </p>

-<h1 align="center">Overview</h1>
+<h2 align="center">Overview</h2>

 <div align="center">